MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/creating-adapters/index.md

 ### Build

 * **Using the MobileFirst CLI** - Run the `mfpdev adapter build` command from the project's root folder.
-    * If you have multiple adapters in a filesystem folder and you'd like to build all of them, use `mfpdev adapter build all`.
 * **Using Maven** - The adapter is built each time you run the `mvn install` command to build the Maven project.

+### Build All
+If you have multiple adapters in a filesystem folder and you'd like to build all of them, use `mfpdev adapter build all`.

-The outcome of this command is an **.adapter** archive file which can be found in the **target** folder of each adapter:
+The outcome is an **.adapter** archive file which can be found in the **target** folder of each adapter:

 ![java-adapter-result](adapter-result.png)